-A. It's a National Vocational Qualification for experienced workers.
+A: It's a National Vocational Qualification for experienced workers.
 NVQ's were developed as 'work based' training courses.
 Each course is made up of units based on a specific trade or occupation.
 The units are drawn from National Occupational Standards.
 To complete there must be Valid, Authentic and Sufficient evidence of your competence and knowledge for all units.

 NVQs are delivered by an assessor who will visit your workplace and works with you to record evidence in a portfolio that reflects the units.
 The courses are divided between knowledge and performance elements.
 Your NVQ is complete when all units have been met and signed off by your self, your assessor and our quality assurance person.
 See our

 Q2: I want to change my job.
 Can I do an NVQ in the new trade I want first?

 are ‘competence’ qualifications, you need to have experience and be doing

 the job professionally.Training 'Diploma' courses are a good place to start if you are serious about changing trade or even our Introduction to Damage Repair course.
 They will equip you with basic knowledge and skills to gain work experience on site.